rickreynolds1969/pet_chessreplay/README.txt

 I've written and tested these programs on a Mac and a Linux machine.
 I've run the Chess Replayer in VICE on both platforms as well as on my hardware PET 2001.
 I've not tried it on any other platform.

-The pgn_to_pet.py file uses a parser of my own design to read .pgn files.
+The pgn_to_pet.py file uses a parser of my own design to read PGN files.
 This was done because I didn't want folks who many not be overly familiar with python programming to need to pull down external packages.
-I've put several .pgn data files through my parser, but there may be latent bugs somewhere.
-If you attempt to encode a .pgn file and hit any errors, feel free to contact me with the offending .pgn file and I'll see if I can debug the issue.
+I've put several PGN data files through my parser, but there may be latent bugs somewhere.
+If you attempt to encode a PGN file and hit any errors, feel free to contact me with the offending PGN file and I'll see if I can debug the issue.

+The pgn_to_pet.py program processes any and all PGN data it is given.
+It us up to the user to determine whether or not a chessdata file is too large to load onto a specific PET.
+E.g. if the chessdata file created is 22KB, it certainly cannot be loaded onto a PET 2001 that has only 8KB of memory.
+Neither the pgn_to_pet.py program nor the Chess Replayer make any checks to ensure that the chessdata file can fit into the PET's memory.
+The chessdata file is loaded into memory at location $0C00 (3072).

+The Spassky/Fischer data file that is provided in the .d64 image is just a hair over 18KB.
+It is intended to be run on PETs with 32KB of memory.

 CREDITS